Pfed-prog/Ceramic_Unstoppable/README.md

 Next we configure a public node URL:
 `const API_URL = 'https://ceramic-clay.3boxlabs.com';`

-The flow of the program is, first we check for availability of metamask, ask the permission of the user and store the ethereum public address:
+We also check for availability of metamask, ask the permission of the user to access the wallet and store the ethereum public address:
 ```
 useEffect(() => {
   if(window.ethereum) {